The Laughing Buddha

 Aka Pu-tai, Budai or Hotei

 The bald, chubby, laughing fellow many Westerners think of as Buddha is a character from tenth-century Chinese folklore.
 His name is Budai in China, or Hotei in Japan.
-He represents happiness and abundance, and he is a protector of children and the sick and weak.
+He represents happiness and abundance, and he is a protector of children, the sick, and weak.
 In some stories he is explained as an emanation of Maitreya, the future Buddha.

 In Buddhism, the celestial Buddha named Hotei or Pu-Tai is best known as the jolly Laughing Buddha.
 In China, he is known as the Loving or Friendly One.
 He is based on an eccentric Chinese Ch'an (Zen) monk who lived over 1,000 years ago and has become a significant part of Buddhist and Shinto culture.
-The Laughing Buddha is not worshipped.
 He allegedly lived around the 10th century in the Wuyue kingdom.